strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 We can see the loaded DLL's above.
 As we can see, there is not a whole lot to see here:

-Lets keep digging with wmic:
+Let's keep digging with wmic:

 C:\>`wmic process where processid=[PID] get commandline`